You should only be charged for private dental treatment if you agreed to have private dental work done.

 Choosing private treatment

 NHS dental treatment does not cover any cosmetic treatments that are only to improve your appearance, such as teeth whitening, and are not clinically necessary.

 But you may choose to have this dental work done privately.
 In this case, you'll be charged privately.
 Your NHS dentist should make sure you know how much this will cost before treatment starts.

 What if I've been charged wrongly?

 If you think your dental charges are wrong, you should first talk to your dentist or the person at your dental surgery responsible for patient feedback.

 If you have paid for NHS treatment but you think you have paid too much, you should discuss this with your dentist.
-They will know what work was done and whether it was NHS treatment or a mix of NHS and private treatment.
+They'll know what work was done and whether it was NHS treatment or a mix of NHS and private treatment.